This is a fairly long topic, so I'm going to break it down into pieces.

 - plus credits (non-cashable) for early payment.

 On top of all that, I'll negotiate a little bit.
 On the other claw, all travel (and related) time, and all other overhead you inflict, count in full, and I may also raise my rate for various other hassle-factors.
 Also, rush-work, work outside of normal hours, and assorted other unusual conditions, cost extra.
+For details, tell me about your project.

 I generally bill every half-month (never less often), net-27, with a deposit of one invoice's worth of estimated billing (applied to your final invoice), though these too are negotiable.